 4. Now you can adjust the settings to suit your personal needs.
-You can change the primary button for left- or right-handed use, turn the touchpad off if you prefer to use a mouse, or set a delay to prevent the cursor moving if you accidentally tap the touchpad with your palm while working.
+You can change the primary button for left- or right-handed use, turn the touchpad off if you prefer to use a mouse, or set a delay to prevent the cursor from moving if you accidentally tap the touchpad with your palm while working.
 Scroll down to see more settings.

 Settings

 Devices

 Bluetooth Mouse

 Connected devices Select your primary button

-Mouse & touchpad Left $\lor$
+Mouse & touchpad Left 🗸

-Typing Roll the mouse wheel to scroll Multiple lines at a time
+Typing Roll the mouse wheel to scroll

-AutoPlay Choose how many lines to scroll each time Scroll inactive windows when I hover over them Off
+AutoPlay Multiple lines at a time Choose how many lines to scroll each time Choo

-Touchpad Your PC has a precision touchpad. for off Touchpad for on Reverse scrolling direction for off for off
+Touchpad Your PC has a precision touchpad.
+Touchpad On Reverse scrolling direction Off